nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 ----------------

 To register an account and obtain the project key, refer to the :ref:`using_memfault` section of the :ref:`ug_memfault` guide.
-The memfault overlay config (:file:`overlay-memfault.conf`) includes the most common configuration options for using the Memfault with modem traces.
+The Memfault overlay config (:file:`overlay-memfault.conf`) includes the most common configuration options for using the Memfault with modem traces.

 After a modem trace session, prepare sending the trace data to Memfault using ``modem_trace send memfault``.
 This informs the `Memfault-SDK`_ about a Custom Data Recording (CDR) that will be sent as part of the next data transfer to Memfault.